rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 0. Configure Ansible yml file to load and configure apps
 0. Transfer files into Pi using Secure FTP clients
 0. Configure USB drive to mount automatically
-0. BONUS: Build and configure an on/off button for orderly shutdown
 0. Backup configuration changes people can buy to avoid the hassle above
 0. Product checks before shipment
 0. Train users/customers

-There are several knowledge
+### PRODUCT 2 - Custom boards and enclosure

+MAKE FOR SALE: A custom-made enclosure for a Raspberry Pi with cooling fan, on/off switch, and additional board for long-range communications using cell phone signals, Zigbee, or other advanced board.

+0. Configure a service to recognize GPIO pin connections
+0. Wire-up and configure an on/off button for orderly shutdown
+0. Create a paper case
+0. Design a tamper-resistent metal enclosure
+0. Design a case using 3D printing
+0. Configure boards for ZigBee (or LoRA) communication
+0. Measure and analyze speeds and quality at various conditions
+0. Train users/customers

-### PRODUCT 2 - Cloud-connected devices
+### PRODUCT 3 - Cloud-connected devices

 MAKE FOR SALE: A complete <strong>plug-and-play</strong> device
 <strong>we pre-configure</strong> with
-access credentials to show <strong>dashboards</strong> by monitoring software (AppDynamics, New Relic, Dynatrace, Nagios, SAP, etc.)
+access credentials to show <strong>dashboards</strong> by monitoring software (Elasticsearch Kibana, Grafana, AppDynamics, New Relic, Dynatrace, Nagios, SAP, etc.)

 0. Obtain API keys from cloud vendors (understand OAuth2)
 0. Use separate files to keep keys from scripts (for security)